sergeykomlach/AdvancedBiometricPromptCompat/README.md

 `fun getAvailableAuthRequests(): List<BiometricAuthRequest>` - return the list with all Biometrics, supported on this device

-`fun getAvailableAuthRequests(): List<BiometricAuthRequest>` - return the list with all Biometrics, supported on this device

 `var deviceInfo: DeviceInfo?` - return device hardware specifications

 For development purpose only: